carlroke/getting-cleaning-data-course-project/README.md

 ###Files include:
 - **run_analysis.R** : R script used for the class project.
 It will produce a "tidy" dataset containing the average of each (mean and standard deviation for each measurement) for each activity and each subject.<br>
 - **CodeBook.md** : A codebook markdown document describing the data variables
+- **tidyData.csv** : A comma delimited dataset created with the run_analysis.R script

 ###Example of how to read the tidyData.csv file: